pomonam/kronfluence/examples/wikitext/README.md

 ## Evaluating Linear Datamodeling Score

 The `evaluate_lds.py` script computes the [linear datamodeling score (LDS)](https://arxiv.org/abs/2303.14186).
 It measures the LDS obtained by retraining the network 500 times with different subsets of the dataset (5 repeats and 100 masks).
-We obtain `0.43` LDS (`0.41` LDS with the half precision).
+We obtain `0.44` LDS (`0.42` LDS with the half precision and `0.12` LDS with the `identity` strategy).

 The script also includes functionality to print out top influential sequences for a given query.